 We can never mix in fighting tricks, unnatural motions, strength based techniques or moves from other styles because they constitute jarring out-of-context obstructions to the flow that is so central and fundamental to the true and closely guarded ga-soo, or family, village style that is both ancient and deadly.

-Serious, mature minded seekers of the rarest of gems in the martial arts world willing to make a life’s work of this vanishing art, we welcome you.
+Serious, mature minded seekers of the rarest of gems in the martial arts world willing to make a life's work of this vanishing art, we salute you.

 Richard Daoshi Dinsmore